New Zoning By-law

 Ottawa is built on unceded Anishinabe Algonquin territory.
 The peoples of the Anishinabe Algonquin Nation have lived on this territory for millennia.
 Their culture and presence have nurtured and continue to nurture this land.
 The City of Ottawa honours the peoples and land of the Anishinabe Algonquin Nation.
 The City of Ottawa honours all First Nations, Inuit and Métis peoples, and their valuable past and present contributions to this land.

-New Zoning By-law – Draft 2
+New Zoning By-law - Final Draft

 ADDITIONAL INFORMATION